MCruces-fz/TRAGALDABAS-Kalman-Filter/README.md

 # TRAGALDABAS-Kalman-Filter

 ## INTRODUCTION
-Code that simulates particle showers (`GenerateEvent` calss) and reconstructs their tracks from their fingerprints (`TrackFinding` class) on TRASGO detectors.
+Code that simulates particle showers (`SimEvent` calss) and reconstructs their tracks from their fingerprints (`TrackFinding` class) in TRASGO detectors.
 This particle showers can be loaded (`RootUnpacker` class) from ROOT trees with real data too.

 The **TRASGO** detectors are:
-  - *TRAGALDABAS:* It is composed by three (actually) plates/plans with 120 cells each one
+  - *TRAGALDABAS:* It is composed by three (actually) plates/plans with 120 cells each one.
+At the future we hope install the fourth detector plane, like is simulated in this code.
-  - *TRISTAN:* It is composted by four detector planes with...
+  - *TRISTAN:* It is composted by four detector planes with a different number of cells per plane.

 ## REVIEW